 Sally Smart (1960) is one of Australia's significant contemporary artists with a practice that engages identity politics: ideas relating to the body; the home and history.
-Smart is recognised internationally for producing stunning, large-scale cut-out assemblage installations made from felt, canvas, silk- screened and everyday fabrics that she constructs with pins.
+Smart is recognised internationally for producing stunning, large-scale cut-out assemblage installations made from felt, canvas, silk-screened and everyday fabrics that she constructs with pins.
 Smart is a process-oriented artist, often presenting narratives that characteristically subvert gender hierarchies through deconstruction and reconstruction of historical events and political associations with the traditional activities of women.
 Her work identifies with the art practices of Cubism, Dada, and Surrealism, and reflects a long engagement with avant-garde modernist women artists such as Sonia Delaunay, Hannah Hoch, Lyubov Popova, and Sophie Taeuber, all exponents of work with performance, collage and textiles and a lineage of practice she shares.

 Smart exhibits regularly throughout the world and in 2016 had three international exhibitions: The highly successful two person exhibition with Entang Wiharso Conversation: Endless Acts in Human History at the Galeri Nasional of Indonesia in Jakarta; her fourth solo exhibition The Choreography of Cutting with Postmasters Gallery in New York and the immersive The Exquisite Pirate installation commissioned by the Singapore Art Museum for their 20th anniversary exhibition Odyssey: Navigating Nameless Seas.

-Smart's most recent work The Choreography of Cutting is a project re-framing the early 20th Century's avant-garde dance company the Ballets Russes, and their performative multi-disciplinary practice in experimental visual art forms, and their representation of the East intersecting with contemporary thought, evident in their choreography, costume and theatre design.
+Smart's work The Choreography of Cutting is a project re-framing the early 20th Century's avant-garde dance company the Ballets Russes, and their performative multi-disciplinary practice in experimental visual art forms, and their representation of the East intersecting with contemporary thought, evident in their choreography, costume and theatre design.
 Smart's recent assemblages and embroideries, created from digitally cutting up images of Ballets Russes costumes designed by visual artists of early modernism (Henri Matisse, Sonia Delaunay, Natalia Goncharova and Mikael Larionov).
 Smart's new work includes commissioning texts and puppet plays; cross cultural choreography and performance, with Javanese dance movement and re-interpretations of traditional Wayang Kulit.
 A century later, Smart sees contemporary parallels and is interested in issues of cross cultural influence and reciprocity, critically engaging her art practice to better understand the world.

 Smart exhibited with Indonesian artist, Entang Wiharso in their two-person exhibition Conversation: Endless Acts in Human History at the Galeri Nasional Indonesia, in Jakarta (2016).
 This unique collaboration between two artists focused on Smart and Wiharso's work individually and in dialogue, and recognised the extraordinary synergies and cross cultural dialogues in their artistic practices.
 Conversation: Endless Acts in Human History engaged with dialogue and diplomacy as interconnected systems that are socially and culturally produced; therefore embedded in individuals, institutions and states.